Penny: I’ll tell you what, next french toast day, I’ll make you oatmeal

 Shh, my big secret for my fool proof french toast is…

-Sure you can coupon and keep on budget while shopping at your local market BUT the .99 Cent Only Store has some great fresh fruits, veggies, baked goods, dairy and much of it is brand names you’ll recognise.
+Sure you can coupon and keep on budget while shopping at your local market BUT the .99 Cent Only Store has some great fresh fruits, veggies, baked goods, dairy and much of it is brand names you’ll recognize.